-The OSH Office is scheduling training sessions for locals next year.
-If your local is interested in scheduling a safety and health training session, contact Robyn Robbins, director of the OSH Office at email@example.com or Fernando Tapia, OSH coordinator at firstname.lastname@example.org.
+The OSH Office is available to come to locals to conduct safety and health trainings.
+If your local is interested in scheduling a safety and health training session, contact Director of the OSH Office Robyn Robbins at email@example.com or OSH Coordinator Fernando Tapia at firstname.lastname@example.org.
 You can also sign up for safety and health training sessions here.